fork52/Trifecta/README.md

 2. [python-chess](https://python-chess.readthedocs.io/en/latest/) - python-chess is a pure Python chess library with move generation, move validation and support for common formats.
 3. [pyperclip](https://pypi.org/project/pyperclip/) - Pyperclip is a cross-platform Python module for copy and paste clipboard functions.
 It works with Python 2 and 3.

+## About the games

+### 1. Chess

+This is essentially a two player chess game.
+The pieces can be moved by dragging them around.The chess games are evaluated on the basis of FIDE rules of chess.
+At the end of the game, the pgn file of the entire chess game is stored in the [ChessResources](https://github.com/fork52/Trifecta/tree/master/ChessResources).
+This can be used to analyze your game in the future!
+Also note that the FEN of the current position will be automatically copied to your clipboard which can be used to analyze the position.

+### 2. Rock Paper Scissors (RPS)

+RPS is a single player classic Rock Paper Scissors game against the computer.
+The controls for this game are keyboard based.
+The computer's moves are completely random.
+First to 5 points wins!

+### 3. Whack A Mole (WAM)
+WAM is also a single player classic Whack A Mole game against the computer.
+You gotta simply click on the mole as soon as you can, once it pops up.
+The game speeds up eventually and your reflexes will come into play!

 ## License